 - 1. When the College closes, all classes at all locations are canceled. - 2.
-If weather conditions allow for classes to begin on a delayed schedule, regularly-scheduled classes will begin at the hour designated.

-- 3. Employees will not be required to make up or use vacation time for time missed due to inclement weather or other unanticipated closings, but will be required to work as needed on re-scheduled make up days. - 4.
+If weather conditions allow for classes to begin on a delayed schedule, regularlyscheduled classes will begin at the hour designated. - 3.
+Employees will not be required to make up or use vacation time for time missed due to inclement weather or other unanticipated closings, but will be required to work as needed on re-scheduled make up days. - 4.
 Employees designated as non-exempt from the Fair Labor Standards Act that are required to work on days when the College is closed due to inclement weather or other unanticipated closings will be compensated with a stipend of \$50 per full or partial day worked, in addition to their regular salary. - 5.
 Curriculum classes that are missed due to inclement weather or not held for any reason, such as natural disasters or emergencies, must be made up.
 Classes may be rescheduled during break or holiday periods or may be made up through extended class sessions, individual student conferences, or outside-of-class assignments.
 The President will determine when and how missed classes will be made up.
 The Vice President for Instruction/Chief Academic Officer will ensure that all class make-ups are appropriately documented. - 6.
-When adjunct instructors in Workforce and Economic Development miss classes for any reason and the actual class time is not made up, the amount of compensation and the reported student hours in membership must be adjusted accordingly.
-The Vice President for Workforce and Economic Development will ensure that all records are corrected. - 7.
-College closing or delayed-opening information is available via the College website, College switchboard, AM/FM radio, and television.
+When adjunct instructors in Continuing Education miss classes for any reason and the actual class time is not made up, the amount of compensation and the reported student hours in membership must be adjusted accordingly.
+The Dean of Corporate and Continuing Educationwill ensure that all records are corrected.

+7. College closing or delayed-opening information is available via the College website, College switchboard, AM/FM radio, and television.